ArindamRawat/DataForge/README.md

      - **NFT Market Analysis**: Understand trends, pricing behaviors, and volume changes.
      - **AI Model Training**: Use the dataset to train models for tasks like risk analysis, wash trading detection, and other fraud detection.
      - **Research and Data Mining**: Explore NFT collection performance, liquidity, and volatility across different blockchains and marketplaces.
-     - **Visualization**:
-     - DataForge offers an interactive and user-friendly way to visualize your NFT collection data using **React Data Table**.
-By importing `DataTable` from the `react-data-table-component`, users can easil             view, filter, and sort through the dataset in a table format.
-     - This feature allows users to explore various metrics such as volume, floor price, and more in a dynamic table that can be adjusted according to their needs.

-## Future Scope
+## Features

 - **Comprehensive Data**: Data on 1000 NFT collections including metrics such as floor price, volume, sales count, and more.
 - **Excel File Download**: Receive the data in an easily accessible Excel file format.
 - **Customizable Data**: Future updates will allow users to customize their data request by adding or removing specific metrics.
 - **Blockchain & Marketplace Diversity**: DataForge is designed to integrate with various blockchains and NFT marketplaces, offering insights not just from Ethereum and OpenSea, but also from other blockchains and platforms.
 - **Affordable Data Access**: Access up to 1000 unique collections for free, with a small fee (50 BCUT tokens) to retrieve larger datasets.
+- **Visualization**:
+   - DataForge offers an interactive and user-friendly way to visualize your NFT collection data using **React Data Table**.
+By importing `DataTable` from the `react-data-table-component`, users can easily view, filter, and sort through the dataset in a table format.
+   - This feature allows users to explore various metrics such as volume, floor price, and more in a dynamic table that can be adjusted according to their needs.

 ## Future Scope